AHBruns/TSort/README.md

 ### Description

-TSort also known as Moen or Moenize (named after my algs. and data structures professor, James Moen) is a command line utility that topologically sorts paragraphs based on their conceptual dependency.
+TSort also known as Moen or Moenize (named after my algs. and data structures professor, James Moen) is a command-line utility that topologically sorts paragraphs based on their conceptual dependency.
 This sorting process is known as topological sorting, hence the formal name, TSort.

 ### Installation

-For simplicity here's the oneliner:
+For simplicity here's the oneliner.
+Run the following in your terminal:

 `git clone https://github.com/AHBruns/TSort.git && cd Tsort && chmod +x install .sh && ./install.sh`